Julia Gardiner Tyler: Political influence

+Public image

 As first lady, Tyler wished to emulate the customs of European courts.
-She had her own court formed from her sister, her cousins, and her daughter-in-law to serve as her ladies-in-waiting, and she would invite ladies of prominent families to join her at events and receiving lines.
+She had her own court formed from her sister, her cousins, and her daughter-in-law, who served as her ladies-in-waiting, and she invited ladies of prominent families to join her at events and receiving lines.
 She also kept an Italian Greyhound that accompanied her, which the president had ordered for her from Naples.
 Her sense of extravagance was also noted when she drove four horses and when she received guests on an armchair that was slightly elevated.
 To bring an element of grandiose to the presidency, she began the tradition of a presidential anthem, having "Hail to the Chief" played to announce the entry of the president.

-Tyler would break social norms by dancing in public, which was considered scandalous at the time.
+Tyler broke social norms by dancing in public, which was considered scandalous by the country's Puritan tradition.
 Her love for the polka helped popularize the dance in the United States.
 She also introduced the waltz to White House events despite the president's previous opposition to dancing.
 Several "Julia Waltzes" were written in her honor and saw wide success.
 Though Tyler was generally popular as first lady, her love of drinking and dancing earned her the ire of religious citizens amidst the Second Great Awakening.
-In the last month of her husband's administration, Tyler hosted a grand White House ball for 3,000 guests where she danced with several important guests.
+In the last month of her husband's administration, Tyler hosted a grand White House ball for 3,000 guests.